Code-Institute-Submissions/the-shamans-cat/README.md

 ### The design goals of the website are that:

 - the site is developed using the mobile-first approach to ensure users on all devices have a good user-experience when visiting the site.
-The site will be tested as new elements and formatting are added to ensure this is achieved.
+The site has been tested as new elements and formatting have been added, as well as final stage testing, to ensure this is achieved.
 - the site is both engaging and inspiring keeping potential clients on the site.
 - that the site has good quality images and a simplistic uncluttered feel to it, which allows users to easily focus on the content.
 - it informs and educates the site visitor, so they gain a better understanding of shamanism and are more likely to book a session.
 - the client is not overwhelmed with information yet can find what they need easily from the navigation bar and accordion sections.
-- the site is intuitive and user friendly (as some of the users may not be that technically competent.)
+- the site is intuitive and user friendly.
 - the use of colourful visual elements and inspiring articles is directing the potential client to contact the shamanic practitioner.
 - the images help tell the story that is in the articles and any text on the pictures is clear and easy to read.